newrelic/nri-prometheus/load-test/README.md

 runLoadTest
 ```

+In some environment you will need to uncomment the command"dos2unix ./load-test/load_test.results" in load_test.sh

 The image is compiled, deployed with `Skaffold`, the load test chart is deployed with 800 targets and the results from the
 prometheus output are collected and parsed with a golang help tool.